Animadversio/Animadversio.github.io/_tech_note/Debugging-StyleGAN2.md

 Note you need to choose `cpp_extension.CUDAExtension` if you are compiling some `.cu` CUDA code.
 If it's purely `c++` you can use `cpp_extension.CppExtension`.

-And then run the command `python setup.py install` in the `op` folder.
+Note here you need to run `vcvarsall.bat` first to set up all the variables.
+And then run the command `python setup.py install` in the `op` folder, to compile the C++ code into a python library.

 ```
 running install